 My 18th birthday was supposed to be a joyful day for my entire family.
 My older brother managed to get a three-day pass from the CDF and I managed to get a few days off from the university.
-We were a very close family and It had been a few months since my parents had both of their children in the house at the same time.
+We were a very close family and it had been a few months since my parents had both of their children in the house at the same time.

-Everyone woke in a cheerful mood the morning of my birthday.
+Everyone woke in a cheerful mood on the morning of my birthday.
 My brother left the house early to visit his sweetheart, my father sat in his favorite chair to read the morning paper, my mother and I went into the kitchen to start breakfast.
-I no longer remember the exact reason, but, my mother and I started bickering about something unimportant that soon turned into an epic argument.
+I no longer remember the exact reason, but, my mother and I started bickering about some unimportant thing that soon turned into an epic argument.
 Maybe she made a comment about the Russian boy I was dating at school, maybe I said something sarcastic in return.
 The fight grew in intensity as my mother said things that hurt me and, of course, being my mother's daughter, I responded in kind.
 You know the type of things you say you later regret, well we said them that morning.

 And then with tears in their eyes, they both turned and started walking towards me.
 My father and mother reached out as if to pull me into their arms.
 I called them liars and told them not to touch me.
 I ran into my room, grabbed my suitcase and began packing.
 But, before I could finish, I broke into tears and started to shake.
-I could hear my mother’s crying grow louder as they slowly walked down the hall to my room.
-I sat on my bed and buried my head in my hands just as my parents entered my room and my father said, “Anna we love you.
+I could hear my mother’s crying grow louder as my parents slowly walked down the hall to my room.
+I sat on my bed and buried my head in my hands just as they entered my room and my father said, “Anna we love you.
 We have always loved you.
 We are so sorry, we should have told you this a long time ago.”
 My mother cried so hard she couldn’t say a word.